d3uk4li0n/my_zsh/README.md

 This shell can run a limited number of commands
 ls - pwd - cd - exit - echo - which
 and few others

+# Final notes
+Honest and respectful feedbacks are appreciated